East-West Workshops

 It is planned to hold two workshop events each year, in the (Northern Hemisphere) Spring and Autumn.

-Recordings of the first three workshops are available on the AIA YouTube channel
+Recordings of the first five workshops are available on the AIA YouTube channel

 The third edition of the East-West Workshop was held on the 19th November 2022.
 The speakers were: